joshuacrowley/last-kingdom/readme.md

 ##To Do

-- Add Job queue system
-- Keep form values as numbers
-- Add game logic
+- Test game logic
+– System to progress next year once all moves are in
+– Scoreboard
+– Train Soliders
+– Get Tributes